 In November, the nights get longer and the days get colder.
-It is a great time to do more cultural activities indoors, but whenever possible take advantage of the sunny days to enjoy nature.
-Do you want to know what November has to offer in London?
+It's a great time for more indoor cultural activities, but whenever possible take advantage of the sunny days to enjoy the great outdoors.
+Want to know what November has to offer in London?
 Read on!

 1. Celebrate 'Thanksgiving' in London

 It's celebrated there too, and in style!
-Many restaurants in the city are decked out with typical autumn decorations and prepare succulent menus with roast turkey and pumpkin pie as the absolute protagonists.
+Many restaurants in the city are decorated with typical autumn decorations and prepare succulent menus with roast turkey and pumpkin pie as the absolute protagonists.

 The gastronomic offer in London is very wide, both in terms of flavors and prices.
-If you feel like celebrating 'Thanksgiving' on your trip to London in November and feasting, take a look at the following posts for ideas on where to eat:
+If you feel like celebrating 'Thanksgiving' during your trip to London in November and feast, check out the following posts for ideas on where to eat:

 - Where to eat near the Tower of London